Balzac and the Little Chinese Seamstress is a novel written in 2000 by Dai Sijie, which he adapted himself to movie format in 2002.

 - Artistic License – Traditional Christianity mixed with Christianity is Catholic: The Protestant Pastor who was sweeping the streets was found with a Bible written in Latin.

-- Culture Police: The only books allowed are the technical and scientific ones, or those redacted by foreign Maoists such as Hoxha.
+- Culture Police: This story is set during the Cultural Revolution, so the prohibitions against various types of literature drive much of the plot.
+The only books allowed are the technical and scientific ones, or those redacted by foreign Maoists such as Hoxha.

 - Bittersweet Ending: Luo and Ma never see the Little Seamstress again.